bernieplug/eepelican/content/blog/inaugural-post.md

 Slug: efficient-era-amazon-seller-our-mission
 Authors: Bernie Thompson
 Image: efficient_era.png
+Summary: We built a successful Amazon businesses by developing tools to better monitor our products.
+Now, we want to share our tools to improve your success rate.
 Status: published

 Amazon offers you all the tools you need to sell and ship globally.
 But with over 200 million products listed on Amazon and over 3 million sellers competing to sell them, it's easy to get lost.
 The best product in the world will sit unnoticed without an Amazon-specific selling strategy.